-Map, above, shows October 2005 lidar coverage area.
+Map shows October 2005 lidar coverage area.
+[Larger version]

 In October 2005, the Bureau of Economic Geology (BEG) of the University of Texas at Austin, flew a coastal lidar (light detection and ranging) survey along the 150 km stretch of coastline from Point Conception (Latitude N34° 27', Longitude W120° 27') to Point Mugu (Latitude N34° 5', Longitude W119° 3').
 Along this region, the beach topography was mapped from the surf zone to the point landward of any foredunes, bluffs or cliffs that bound the upper extent of the beach.
 This survey was a collaborative effort between BEG, BEACON, California Department of Boating and Waterways, UCSC and USGS.
 Using these data, the USGS will grid the topographic points and extract subaerial profiles from the 25 established BEACON transects plus the additional 12 requested lines for comparison with the historical transects.
 We will also compare the 2005 lidar with the 1997 lidar survey of this stretch of coast to assess short-term coastal change rates.